kellerflint/Course-Resources/content/SQL - Final Exam.md

 # Topics

 The following topics may appear on the final exam:
+*NOTE: Some of these may not have been covered yet if you're viewing this before week 10.
+All of these concepts will be covered before the final exam.*
 ### Database Concepts:
 - Tables and their structure
 - Primary and foreign keys